christian-schlichtherle/fun-io/module-structure-and-features.md

 ---
+title: Module Structure And Features
 ---

-# Module Structure And Features

 Fun I/O has a modular structure.
 Its artifacts are hosted on Maven Central with the common group ID